 Deterministic updating and the symmetry argument for Conditionalization

 According to the Bayesian, when I learn a proposition to which I assign a positive credence, I should update my credences so that my new unconditional credence in a proposition is my old conditional credence in that proposition conditional on the proposition I learned.
-Thus, if $c$ is my credence function before I learn $E$, and $c'$ is my credence function afterwards, and $c(E) > 0$, then it ought to be the case that $$c'(-) = c(-|E) := \frac{c(-\ \&\ E)}{c(E)}$$ There are many arguments for this Bayesian norm of updating.
+Thus, if is my credence function before I learn , and is my credence function afterwards, and , then it ought to be the case that There are many arguments for this Bayesian norm of updating.
 Some pay attention to the pragmatic costs of updating any other way (Brown 1976; Lewis 1999); some pay attention to the epistemic costs, which are spelled out in terms of the accuracy of the credences that result from the updating plans (Greaves & Wallace 2006; Briggs & Pettigrew 2018); others show that updating as the Bayesian requires, and only updating in that way, preserves as much as possible about the prior credences while still respecting the new evidence (Diaconis & Zabell 1982; Dietrich, List, and Bradley 2016).
 And then there are the symmetry arguments that are our focus here (Hughes & van Fraassen 1985; van Fraassen 1987; Grove & Halpern 1998).

 In a recent paper, I argued that the pragmatic and epistemic arguments for Bayesian updating are based on an unwarranted assumption, which I called Deterministic Updating.
 An updating plan says how you'll update in response to a specific piece of evidence.
 Such a plan is deterministic if there's a single credence function that it says you'll adopt in response to that evidence, rather than a range of different credence functions that you might adopt in response.
 Deterministic Updating says that your updating plan for a particular piece of evidence should be deterministic.
-That is, if $E$ is a proposition you might learn, your plan for responding to receiving $E$ as evidence should take the form:
+That is, if is a proposition you might learn, your plan for responding to receiving as evidence should take the form:

 Deterministic Updating This says that an updating plan should endorse at most one credence function as a response to learning a given piece of evidence.
-That is, for any $M = (W, F)$ and $E$ in $F$, $U^M$ endorses at most one credence function as a response to learning $E$.
-That is, $|U^M(P, E)| \leq 1$ for all $P$ on $F$ and $E$ in $F$.
+That is, for any and in , endorses at most one credence function as a response to learning .
+That is, for all on and in .

-Certainty This says that any credence function that an updating plan endorses as a response to learning $E$ must be certain of $E$.
-That is, for any $M = (W, F)$, $P$ on $F$ and $E$ in $F$, if $P'$ is in $U^M(P, E)$, then $P'(E) = 1$.
+Certainty This says that any credence function that an updating plan endorses as a response to learning must be certain of .
+That is, for any , on and in , if is in , then .

 Symmetry This condition requires a bit more work to spell out.
 Very roughly, it says that the way that an updating plan would have you update should not be sensitive to the way the possibilities are represented.
-More precisely: Let $M = (W, F)$ and $M' = (W', F')$.
-Suppose $f : W \rightarrow W'$ is a surjective function.
-That is, for each $w'$ in $W'$, there is $w$ in $W$ such that $f(w) = w'$.
-And suppose for each $X$ in $F'$, $f^{-1}(X) = \{w \in W | f(w) \in X\}$ is in $F$.
-Then the worlds in $W'$ are coarse-grained versions of the worlds in $W$, and the propositions in $F'$ are coarse-grained versions of those in $F$.
-Now, given a credence function $P$ on $F$, let $f(P)$ be the credence function over $F'$ such that $f(P)(X) = P(f^{-1}(X))$.
-Then the credence functions that result from updating $f(P)$ by $E'$ in $F'$ using $U^{M'}$ are the image under $f$ of the credence functions that result from updating $P$ on $f^{-1}(E')$ using $U^M$.
-That is, $U^{M'}(f(P), E') = f(U^M(P, f^{-1}(E')))$.
+More precisely: Let and .
+Suppose is a surjective function.
+That is, for each in , there is in such that .
+And suppose for each in , is in .
+Then the worlds in are coarse-grained versions of the worlds in , and the propositions in are coarse-grained versions of those in .
+Now, given a credence function on , let be the credence function over such that .
+Then the credence functions that result from updating by in using are the image under of the credence functions that result from updating on using .
+That is, .

 Now, van Fraassen proves the following theorem, though he doesn't phrase it like this because he assumes Deterministic Updating in his definition of an updating rule:

-Theorem (van Fraassen) If $U$ satisfies Deterministic Updating, Certainty, and Symmetry, then $U$ is the conditionalization updating plan.
-That is, if $M = (W, F)$, $P$ is defined on $F$ and $E$ is in $F$ with $P(E) > 0$, then $U^M(P, E)$ contains only one credence function $P'$ and $P'(-) = P(-|E)$.
+Theorem (van Fraassen) If satisfies Deterministic Updating, Certainty, and Symmetry, then is the conditionalization updating plan.
+That is, if , is defined on and is in with , then contains only one credence function and .

 The problem is that, while Certainty is entirely uncontroversial and Symmetry is very plausible, there is no particularly good reason to assume Deterministic Updating.
 But the argument cannot go through without it.
 To see this, consider the following updating rule: